Discover the best travel tips for the Philippines with this in-depth guide.

 The Philippines is home to some of the sweetest, freshest tropical fruits in the world.

-If you’re looking for the best fruit in the world, you’ve come to the right place!
-The Philippines has fruits growing everywhere, from well-known fruits like bananas and coconuts to obscure ones like kaymito and mangosteen.
+If you’re after the best fruit in the world, you’ve come to the right place.
+The Philippines has fruit growing everywhere, from familiar bananas and coconuts to more obscure delights like kaymito and mangosteen.
+Forget your expensive supermarket coconut water; here you can get it fresh from the tree for a few cents.

 Filipinos often eat with their hands.